A better life for those affected by violence and trauma

 The managing director at NKVTS is Inger Elise Birkeland.

 The following sections are responsible for research and development:

-- Section for implementation and treatment research (Head of section: Silje Mørup Ormhaug)
+- Section for Implementation and Treatment Research.
+Head of section: Karina Egeland (substituting for Silje Mørup Ormhaug)

 The centre also has the following support staff:

-NKVTS was established January 1st 2004 and was a daughter company of UNIRAND AS, owned by the University of Oslo, until July 2019.
-NKVTS is currently in the process of formalising ties with its new owner, NORCE.
+NKVTS was established January 1st 2004 and was, until July 2019, a daughter company of UNIRAND AS, owned by the University of Oslo.
+NKVTS is currently in the process of formalising ties with its new owner, NORCE research.